-Beall, a Democrat, was the representative for Texas's 5th congressional district from 1907 to 1915.
+Beall was the representative for Texas’s 5th congressional district and was a Democrat.
+He served from 1907 to 1915.

 From Nov 1903 to Mar 1915, Beall missed 199 of 1,277 roll call votes, which is 15.6%.
 This is better than the median of 32.2% among the lifetime records of representatives serving in Mar 1915.
 The chart below reports missed votes over time.

 |Dec 1905-Feb 1906||25||2||8.0%||14th|

 |Dec 1909-Feb 1910||18||0||0.0%||0th|

 |Dec 1910-Mar 1911||68||2||2.9%||3rd|